shadow/tgen/doc/Tools-JSON-Format.md

 # JSON DB Structure for Analysis Results

-The `tgentools` python toolkit can be run in `parse` mode to parse a set of tgen log files.
+The `tgentools` python3 toolkit can be run in `parse` mode to parse a set of tgen log files.
 It writes useful statistics to a json file.

-This document describes the structure of the json database file that gets exported when running the `tgentools` python toolkit in `parse` mode.
+This document describes the structure of the json database file that gets exported when running the `tgentools` python3 toolkit in `parse` mode.

 The structure is given here with variable keys marked as such.